CONNECT WITH me ON INSTAGRAM

 Tips For Planning The Perfect Itinerary In Bogotá: 7 Days In Bogotá

-Bogotá, the charismatic capital of Colombia, is a city that has a lot to offer tourists.
-From the cobblestone streets of La Candelaria to the modern skyscrapers of the business district, Bogotá is a city of contrasts.
+Bogotá is a city that has a lot to offer tourists.
+From the cobblestone streets of La Candelaria to the modern skyscrapers of the business district, Bogotá is a city of contrasts with much to see and do.

 Bogotá is a city that’s full of life, culture and history.
 But how long do you need to spend in Bogotá to experience all that it has to offer?
 This comprehensive locals guide to Bogotá will provide you with all the answers!

-Bogotá, nestled high in the Andes at a breathtaking 2,600 meters above sea level, is a city of contrasts.
+Bogotá is nestled high in the Andes, at a breathtaking 2,600 meters above sea level.
 It’s a bustling metropolis with a rich cultural scene, vibrant nightlife and a strong sense of history.

 While it’s true that the city can seem overwhelming at first, it’s also true that those who take the time to explore Bogotá will find a city full of charm and vitality.
 Which is why I’m buying property and moving to Bogotá.

 And when I say realistic itinerary, 48hrs in Bogotá is barely enough to scratch the surface.
-Most itineraries I see have people running at breakneck speeds from one gallery, museum or attraction to the next.
-Yet Bogotá is a city that needs time.
+Most itineraries that I see, have people running at breakneck speeds from one gallery, museum or attraction to the next.
+Yet, Bogotá is a city that needs time to explore properly.

 Unfolding Bogotá’s History

 Bogotá’s history is a rich tapestry of influences from the pre-Colombian era to the Spanish conquest.
-And from the struggle for independence through to the modern-day metropolis that Bogotá now is.
+And from the struggle for independence, through to the modern-day metropolis that Bogotá is now.
 To delve into the city’s past, a visit to the Gold Museum is a must and a great place to start.

-The Gold Museum or Museo del Oro houses the largest collection of pre-Hispanic gold works in the world, offering a fascinating insight into Colombia’s ancient civilizations.
-And right next-door to the Gold Museum you’ll find the International Emerald Museum teaching visitors about the worlds best emeralds, which come from Colombia.
+The Gold Museum or Museo del Oro, houses the largest collection of pre-Hispanic gold works in the world.
+It offers a fascinating glimpse of life in Colombia’s ancient civilizations.
+And right next-door to the Gold Museum, you’ll find the International Emerald Museum teaching visitors about the world’s best emeralds.
+And the world’s best emeralds come from Colombia.

 Two blocks back from Plaza Bolivar there’s the Military Museum of Colombia (Museo de las Fuerzas Militares de Colombia – Candelaria).
 For those interested in Colombia’s founding as a real country with a real military, it’s definitely a place to visit.

-The Military Museum of Colombia houses artefacts from Colombia’s struggle for independence right through to more modern civil strife.
+The Military Museum of Colombia houses artifacts from Colombia’s struggle for independence, right through to more modern civil strife.
 And it also details Colombia’s important contributions to foreign conflicts, such as its participation in the Korean War.

 Around the Plaza Bolivar there are several other museums whose names I can’t even recall as I write this.
 They all blur into one after the first 20 or so.
 For the history buffs among my readers, you could spend weeks just exploring La Candelaria and its many museums.